isaac-sim/IsaacLab/docs/source/how-to/multi_asset_spawning.rst

 .. currentmodule:: omni.isaac.lab

-Typical, spawning configurations (introduced in :ref:`tutorial-spawn-prims`) copy the same asset (or USD primitive) across the different resolved prim paths from the expressions.
+Typical, spawning configurations (introduced in the :ref:`tutorial-spawn-prims` tutorial) copy the same asset (or USD primitive) across the different resolved prim paths from the expressions.
 For instance, if the user specifies to spawn the asset at "/World/Table\_.*/Object", the same asset is created at the paths "/World/Table_0/Object", "/World/Table_1/Object" and so on.